Frequently Asked Questions

 Is the Peace Corps hard to get into?
 Do I really need this program?

-As many as 23,000 people apply for 4,000 Peace Corps volunteer openings available each year.
+As many as 24,000 people apply for approximately 3,500 Peace Corps volunteer openings available each year.
 Because of their solid STEM skills, Mines students are generally quite competitive.
-But a Peace Corps Prep certificate will give you a major advantage over the competition — and a host of useful skills for living and working overseas even if you choose not to apply to the Peace Corps directly after graduation.
+But a Peace Corps Prep certificate will give you a major advantage over the competition — and a host of useful skills for living and working overseas — even if you choose not to apply to the Peace Corps directly after graduation.
 (The certificate is good for life.)

 I have my eye on a Humanitarian Engineering minor, or maybe the McBride Honors Program.
 Can I still participate in the Peace Corps Prep program too?